tx00-resources-en/activities/Project/presentation-howto.md

 # About the Presentation

-When presenting a group project that involves building a MERN (MongoDB, Express.js, React, Node.js) stack application, it's essential to cover various aspects to provide a comprehensive overview to your audience.
 Here are some key considerations when presenting such a project:

 1. **Project Overview and Objectives**:
    - Begin by providing a brief introduction to the project's purpose, goals, and objectives.
 Explain the problem you aimed to solve or the functionality you wanted to create.